udindwy/Parking-Cost-Calculating-Application/README.md

 3. `style.css`: This file contains the CSS code to style the web pages.

 ## Contribution
-We welcome contributions in the form of suggestions and improvements.
+I welcome contributions in the form of suggestions and improvements.
 To contribute, please submit a pull request.